ATHARV-YOGI/Algorithm-Visualizer/README.md

-# 🧠 Algorithm Visualizer
+# Algorithm Visualizer

-An interactive web application to visualize popular sorting algorithms with real-time animations and smooth transitions — designed to help beginners understand core Data Structures and Algorithms (DSA) concepts visually.
+An interactive web application to visualize popular sorting algorithms with real-time animations and smooth transitions — designed to help beginners understand Data Structures and Algorithms (DSA) sorting concepts visually.

 ---

-## 🚀 Features
+## Features

-- 🎞️ Real-time visualizations of sorting algorithms
+-  Real-time visualizations of sorting algorithms
-- 📊 Supported Algorithms:
+-  Supported Algorithms:
   - Bubble Sort
   - Merge Sort
   - Quick Sort
-- 🧩 Step-by-step animations with intuitive color transitions
+-  Step-by-step animations with intuitive color transitions
-- 🌐 Fully responsive and user-friendly interface
+-  Fully responsive and user-friendly interface
-- 🎯 Built to make learning algorithms easier and more interactive
+-  Built to make learning algorithms easier and more interactive

 ---

-## 📚 Motivation
+## Contributing

-Understanding how sorting algorithms work internally can be difficult through code alone.
-This project provides a visual and interactive representation of the algorithms in action, helping learners better grasp concepts like comparisons, swaps, recursion, and time complexity through engaging visual feedback.
+Contributions, suggestions, and pull requests are welcome!

+If you'd like to improve this project:

+- Fork the repository

+- Create a new branch (git checkout -b feature-name)

+- Make your changes

+- Commit your changes (git commit -m 'Add some feature')

+- Push to the branch (git push origin feature-name)

+- Create a Pull Request

+Together, we can make this tool even better for the community!

 ---

 ## 🛠️ Tech Stack